tcrundall/chronostar-tng/_sources/userdocs/settings.rst.txt

 :class:`~chronostar.driver.Driver`
 ----------------------------------

-intermediate_dumps : bool, default True
+intermediate_dumps: bool, default True
-    Whether to write to file the results of mixture model fits savedir : str, default './result'
+    Whether to write to file the results of mixture model fits
+savedir: str, default './result'
     Path to the directory of where to store results

 Runs